yaswanth-iit/Carrier-board-for-Raspberry-Pi-CM4/README.md

 Features:

-* Allows single / a fleet of drones to monitor & control simultaneously remotely over 4G/5G network and through Android app
+* Allows single or a fleet of drones to monitor, track & control simultaneously remotely over 4G/5G network and also through Android app
 * This system is installed inside the drone to extend its capabilities & processing power
+* Sends live video stream to dashboard in web application
-* Allows to connect multiple sensors/modules to dronelike Flight controller, RC receiver, Video camera, Flow meter, Satellite communication module, Battery management system
+* Allows to connect multiple sensors/modules to drone like Flight controller, RC receiver, Video camera, Flow meter, Satellite communication module, Battery management system, LIDAR
 * Operating voltage & current: 5V / 1.2 A
 * In-built reverse polarity protection
 * LED status indicators for activity of processor & network